How to apply for a VA loan

 Understand VA loan limits

-New rules in 2020 have eliminated the VA loan guarantee limits for veterans with full entitlement.
+The VA eliminated the VA loan guarantee limits for Veterans with full entitlement.
 This means you may be able to qualify for a VA loan with no maximum home price and no down payment.
-This change does not guarantee you will be approved for a larger amount.
-You will still need to meet the lender's credit, financial, and income requirements to get your VA loan approved.
+This change does not guarantee you will be approved for a larger loan amount.
+You will still need to meet our credit, financial, and income requirements to get your VA loan approved.
 Read more about VA loan limits.

 Meet the minimum property requirements

-In most cases, you can use a VA loan to buy only a primary residence - that is a home where you intend to live.
-The Department of Veterans Affairs also has minimum property requirements for single-family houses that the home needs to meet.
+In most cases, you can use a VA loan to buy only a primary residence, which is a home where you intend to live.
+The Department of Veterans Affairs also has minimum property requirements for single-family houses the home needs to meet.
 A VA-approved appraiser will inspect the home to establish its value and make sure it is safe, sound, and sanitary.

-There are also requirements if you want to purchase a condo or a townhouse with a VA loan.
+Purchasing a condo or townhouse with a VA loan includes certain requirements.
 Typically, the condominium or townhouse community needs to be on the Department of Veterans Affairs' list of approved properties.
+Learn more about VA appraisal requirements.

 Check the closing costs

-The closing costs of your VA loan can vary from lender to lender.
-Most veterans who get a VA loan need to pay a funding fee, which is included in their closing costs.
+The closing costs on a VA loan can average between 2% and 5% of the home’s price according to US News and World Report.
+Most Veterans need to pay a funding fee, which is included in their closing costs.
 The Department of Veterans Affairs does not allow lenders to charge commissions, brokerage fees, or buyer broker fees on VA loans.
+Learn about VA loan closing costs.